leourbina/leourbina.github.io/_posts/2014-07-01-python-batteries-included.md

 alias cal='python -m calendar'
 {% endhighlight %}

-Hope you find this useful.
+Hope you find these useful.

 [^1]: In this post I assume python 3.4, however most of these are available in older versions of python, perhaps under slightly different names.